 Adolescent Community at HuntsburgA truly exceptional life and learning environment, serving adolescents ages 12 to 18 years.

-Our farm school provides the ideal setting for students to expand their knowledge and embark on adult-like responsibilities, resulting in a solid, unique foundation for young adulthood.
+Our Middle and Upper School provide the ideal setting for students to expand their knowledge and embark on adult-like responsibilities, resulting in a solid, unique foundation for young adulthood.

-In her book From Childhood to Adolescence, Maria Montessori taught that a farm school setting is the ideal condition for adolescents to learn the lessons required of this age – to work and live independently.
+In her book From Childhood to Adolescence, Maria Montessori taught that a school setting with a working farm is the ideal condition for adolescents to learn the lessons required of this age – to work and live independently.

 The Adolescent program is tailored to the developmental needs of each individual.
 Students of varying abilities thrive as they learn to live and work together.
 Integrated studies lead to sophisticated problem-solving and contributions to their school community.

 Students in the Adolescent Community come from all over the world and represent a range of socio-economic backgrounds, races, religions, and cultures.
-As they interact on the farm and in the local community, they understand how society is organized and learn division of labor.
+As they interact on the campus, farm, and in the local community, they understand how society is organized and learn division of labor.